CONDUCTING AN ON-SITE WATER TEST

 For more information on when and how often you should perform water testing and related information, see the link at Water Testing link.

-TAKING YOUR OWN WATER SAMPLES AND BRINGING THEM TO A LAB FOR TESTING
+TAKING YOUR OWN WATER SAMPLES AND BRINGING THEM TO A LAB

 If you would prefer to take water samples and bring them to the lab yourself, we can direct you to the nearest one for instructions, etc. Once you get the results, we can analyze and review them with you.